Wael Arakji: Professional career

 Born in Beirut, Lebanon, Arakji caught the eye of head coach of Al Riyadi Beirut, Slobodan Subotić, following his performances with Lebanon at the 2012 FIBA Asia Under-18 Championship.
-During his seven seasons with Al Riyadi in the Lebanese Basketball League, Arakji won four league titles and the FIBA Asia Champions Cup in 2017.
+During his seven seasons with Al Riyadi in the Lebanese Basketball League, Arakji won seven league titles and the FIBA Asia Champions Cup in 2017.
 In 2015 he declared for the NBA draft, but was not selected.

-In 2018, Wael played for Beijing Royal Fighters in the Chinese Basketball Association.
+On 31 January 2018, Arakji signed with Beikong Fly Dragons of the Chinese Basketball Association after Zaid Abbas was injured.
 During that five-game stint, he averaged 16.6 points, 4.8 rebounds, 7.2 assists and 1.4 steals.
 In 2019, he got an opportunity to play for the Dallas Mavericks in the NBA Summer League.

-In 2020, Arakji helped Al-Shamal win the Qatari Basketball League.
+On 20 January 2020, Arakji signed with Nanjing Monkey Kings of the Chinese Basketball Association.
+On 7 February 2020, Arakji signed with Al-Shamal of the Qatari Basketball League.
+On 15 July 2020, Arakji re-signed with Al-Shamal.
+Arakji helped Al-Shamal win the Qatari Basketball League.
 He started the 2020–21 season with the same club and helped them reach the final of the league averaging 26.4 points, 6.0 rebounds, 5.5 assists and 1.7 steals in 14 games.

-In 2021, Arakji won the Championnat National A with US Monastir in Tunisia, and reached the final of the Basketball Africa League.
+On 7 February 2021, Arakji signed with US Monastir of the Championnat National A. Arakji won the Championnat National A with US Monastir, and reached the final of the Basketball Africa League.
 He was named to the 2021 All-BAL First Team.

-In September 2021, Arakji joined Al-Jahra in Kuwait.
+On 2 June 2021, Arakji signed with Al-Shamal.
+On 10 August 2021, Arakji signed with Al-Jahra in Kuwait.
 On 6 March 2022, Arakji signed with Beirut Club for his return to the Lebanese Basketball League after three years.
 He helped Beirut win the championship, after defeating his former club Al Riyadi Beirut in the final.

+On 25 October 2022, Arakji signed with Al Riyadi.
+On 15 June 2024, Arakji and Al Riyadi won the 2024 Basketball Champions League Asia, his second continental championship.
+He had a tournament-high 31 points and 9 assists in the final against Shabab Al Ahli.
+Arakji was named the league MVP after averaging 21.0 points, 4.0 rebounds and a league-high 8.4 assist per game, while shooting 75.5% from the field and 71.4% from three.

+On 18 October 2024, Arakji signed with Al-Arabi of the Qatari Basketball League.
+On 10 December, Arakji signed with Dubai Basketball of the ABA League.
+On 8 January 2025, he parted ways with the team, returned to the Al Riyadi.

+In the 2024–25 season, Arakji won the FIBA West Asia Super League (WASL) and was named the league's MVP.
+In July 2025, Arakji along with his Al Riyadi teammate Thon Maker joined Saudi Basketball League side Al-Ula.